Compliance and Enforcement Policy for designated projects subject to the Impact Assessment Act

 Prosecution

-Enforcement officers will lay a charge for every alleged violation of the IAA, except where, in accordance with this policy, they determine that one of the following responses is sufficient and appropriate;
+Enforcement officers may lay a charge for an alleged violation of the IAA, except where, in accordance with this policy, they determine that another enforcement action is sufficient and appropriate.

-- the alleged offence has resulted in adverse effects caused by or in connection with the carrying out of designated projects in whole or in part, as described at sections 7 of the IAA;
+- the alleged offence has resulted in adverse effects within federal jurisdiction caused by or in connection with the carrying out of designated projects in whole or in part, as described under the IAA;

 - repetitive non-compliance with apparent disregard for other inspections and notices of non-compliance;